What are Open Captions?

 What is the difference between open captions and closed captions?

-Open captions are permanently embedded in the video and cannot be turned off, while closed captions can be toggled on or off by the viewer.
+Open captions are permanently visible on the video, while closed captions can be turned on or off by the viewer.

-Which type of captions is better for SEO: open captions or closed captions?
+Which is better for SEO: open captions or closed captions?

 Can caption impact user engagement and watch time on videos?